MicrosoftDocs/learn/learn-pr/azure/automate-azure-tasks-with-powershell/includes/8-exercise-create-resource-using-script.md

     }
     ```

-1. In the loop body, create a name for each VM and store it in a variable and output it to the console:
+1. In the loop body, create a name for each VM and store it in a variable, and output it to the console:

     ```powershell
     $vmName = "ConferenceDemo" + $i